arafatjamil01/Learning-Javascript/README.md

 Learned how to write and formate using `date constructor`, create server, client and user readable dates.

+Creating a blog object, title, body and other necessary info, using a constructor function.

 # Folder Structure
 - basic problems